FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

-\*\*
-Setting: The interaction is happing in residential housing settings, specifically right on top or beside the hallway light switch by the door to outside that people will turn off during leaving the house.
+**_Setting:_ The interaction is happing in residential housing settings, specifically right on top or beside the hallway light switch by the door to outside that people will turn off during leaving the house.
 A light will signal the outside temperature with colors ranging from red (represents warm) to blue (represents cold) relavant to current season.
-Players: The player involved in the interaction is the resident in the household that currently planning to leave the house.
+_Players:_ The player involved in the interaction is the resident in the household that currently planning to leave the house and the light switch.
-Activity: When the user/resident plans to leave the house and turn off the light by the front door (usually hallway light and the last light to turn off when leaving), the light will be turned off
+_Activity:_ When the user/resident plans to leave the house and turn off the light by the front door (usually hallway light and the last light to turn off when leaving), the device will be connected to the light switch and then signals the outside temperature today with a color scale from dark red to dark blue.
-Goals:
-\*\*
+_Goals:_ The goal of this design is to actively share weather information with resident who is intended to leave the house to the outside.
+It can remind people of wearing more or less cloth when adjusting the temperature outside.
+**

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.